Link destinations

 Open a link in a new window or tab?

 Opening a link in a new window or tab unexpectedly can disorient users.
 It also breaks the “back button”.
-The best practice is to let the user decide if she wants to open a link in a new tab or window.
+The best practice is to let users decide if they want to open a link in a new tab or window.

 Not all screen readers alert users when a new window or tab has opened and for those with cognitive disabilities, they may have trouble interpreting what’s happened.